danieldjakam/check/readme.md

             We can choose principal color.
         </li>
         <li>
-            We can Change the language (coming soon).
+            We have the PWA .
         </li>
         <li>
-            We have the PWA (coming soon).
+            We can Change the language (coming soon).
         </li>
         <li>
             We can use in offline mode (coming soon).